Smoothly Navigating between Functional Reactive Programming and Actors: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this foundational work, we defined FRJ, a core OO calculus modelling both FRP and actor systems.
 FRJ supports traditional imperative field updates and I/O, but it keeps control of side effects using reference and object capabilities.
-The work on FRJ is far from complete, we plan to formally model generics and lambdas, and to study possible efficient implementation strategies.
+The work on FRJ is far from complete, we plan to formally model generics and lambdas, and to study possible efficient highelyimplementation strategies.
 Garbage collection may require particular attention since it can stop running computations.
 We plan to relax the restriction on the state of mutable actors, and to develop some case study, to explore useful programming patterns mixing Actors and FRP, and potentially to look into applying more performant and newer forms of FRP such as \textit{Yampa}'s version of arrowized FRP \cite{chupin2019yampa, nilsson2002arrows}.
 FRJ can model most Actor, FRP, and RP patterns.
 For example, a signal supplier can model hot or cold signals \cite{liberty2011programming} by either returning a reference to an existing signal or by returning a newly created one.
 FRJ's signals can be finite or infinite, and they can either be connected with real world devices or just manipulate objects in memory.
 FRJ streams can be dynamically created and wired while preserving equational reasoning for all expressions that only take in immutable values as input.

+We constructed a proof-of-concept compiler\footnote{\href{https://github.com/NickGeek/frj-compiler}{https://github.com/NickGeek/frj-compiler}}, which helped aid in our confidence of the correctness of the formal model.
+Many test programs, including the air conditioning examples, were written and compiled to evaluate FRJ.
+With the sensor delay disabled to maximise throughput, the actor-style example processed an average of 2,070,425 events per second (0dp) on an Intel Core i7-9750H.
+The more FRP-native style with signals keeping state via recursion performed roughly equivalently to the actor style, with an average of 2,072,078 events per second.
+The compiled programs themselves are highly parallelised, with the air conditioning examples making use of all twelve virtual cores on the test machine.

 Although a proof is still future work, we believe FRJ preserves two formal properties: \begin{itemize} \item If the reduction of an expression $e$ is nondeterministic, then $e$ refers to a pre-existing mutable value. \item There are no data races, that is: for all well-typed expressions, two different nondeterministic reduction steps will not execute a field update on the same receiver object. \end{itemize}

 { }